Shayne55434/kometa/README.md

-# pmm-setup
+# Kometa
-My setup for Plex Meta Manager with assets and config template.
+My setup for Kometa (previously known as Plex Meta Manager) with assets and config template.